Mateo Sušić

-Mateo Sušić (/hr/; born 18 November 1990) is a Bosnian professional footballer who plays as a right-back for Bosnian Premier League club Zrinjski Mostar.
+Mateo Sušić (/hr/; born 18 November 1990) is a Bosnian former professional footballer who played as a right-back.

 Sušić started his professional career at Zrinjski Mostar, before joining Istra 1961 in 2010.
 Three years later, he moved to Energie Cottbus.
 In 2014, he signed with CFR Cluj.
 The following year, he was transferred to Sheriff Tiraspol.
 Sušić came back to CFR Cluj in 2019.
 In 2022, he joined APOEL.
 Three years later, he returned to Zrinjski Mostar.

 A former youth international for Bosnia and Herzegovina, Sušić made his senior international debut in 2016, earning 11 caps until 2022.

 Club career

 Early career

 Sušić started playing football at local clubs, before joining the youth academy of his hometown team Zrinjski Mostar in 2007.
 He made his professional debut in a UEFA Europa League qualifier against Vaduz on 31 July 2008 at the age of 17.

 In the summer of 2010, Sušić switched to Croatian side Istra 1961.
 On 30 October, he scored his first professional goal against Karlovac, which secured the victory for his squad.

 In June 2013, he moved to German outfit Energie Cottbus.

 In June 2014, he signed with Romanian club CFR Cluj.